Lebanese officials tried to secure explosive chemicals days before Beirut blast

 There is no reason to believe, however, that significant amounts were siphoned off or stolen, experts say.
 The size of the blast "looked roughly equivalent to the amount of ammonium nitrate that should have been there," said Lewis, the Middlebury arms-control expert.

-He calculated that the 2,750 tons of ammonium nitrate would produce an explosion with the equivalent force of around 550 to 580 tons of TNT, consistent with the amount of damage seen.
+He calculated that the 2,750 tons of ammonium nitrate would produce an explosion with the equivalent force of 550 to 580 tons of TNT, consistent with the amount of damage seen.
 "I would be shocked if significant amounts were missing," he said.

 Brian Castner, a former U.S. military explosives expert who is now with Amnesty International, reached a similar conclusion, even while acknowledging that small amounts of the ammonium nitrate may have been stolen.
-Bombs can be built from just a few pounds of the material, he said, noting that the size of the larger bombs he encountered during his service in Iraq averaged around 200-300 pounds, or a tenth of a ton.
+Bombs can be built from just a few pounds of the material, he said, noting that the size of the larger bombs he encountered during his service in Iraq averaged 200 to 300 pounds, or a tenth of a ton.

-"Between the damage to the grain silo and how far away people were injured and glass was breaking, it generally lines up," with the 2,750 tons of ammonium nitrate originally offloaded into the warehouse, he said.
+"Between the damage to the grain silo and how far away people were injured and glass was breaking, it generally lines up" with the 2,750 tons of ammonium nitrate originally offloaded into the warehouse, he said.

 Whether there will ever be a full accounting of what happened is also an open question.
 Few Lebanese trust their politicians to countenance a genuine investigation that might implicate them or their associates.
 "There's not a chance in hell there will ever be accountability," said the person familiar with the investigation.
 "A typical coverup is on the way."

-Forensic investigation of the site to determine the exact cause of the fire is complicated by the fact that the site was pulverized by the explosion, with a large watery crater now occupying the space where the warehouse once sat.
+Forensic investigation of the site to determine the exact cause of the fire is complicated by the fact that it was pulverized by the explosion, with a large watery crater now occupying the space where the warehouse once sat.
 Fabien Tabarly, director of Nigma Conseil, a security consulting and intelligence firm with offices in Lebanon that analyzed the blast, said the exact trigger for the initial fire may never be known.

 Yet all the available evidence also points to the possibility that nothing more than ignorance and ineptitude could explain the tragedy, he said.